Current Graduate Students

 Bio

-Catheline Desire is a first-year Ph.D. student of Literary, Cultural, and Linguistic Studies at the Department of Modern Languages and Literatures at the University of Miami.
+Catheline Desire is a Ph.D. student of Literary, Cultural, and Linguistic Studies at the Department of Modern Languages and Literatures at the University of Miami.
 She was born and raised in Haïti and went to college in France.
-She is passionate about Languages, Politics, Feminism, and Travel.
+She earned a double degree in literature and law in Limoges, France, and pursued a master's in language didactics at Paris 3 Sorbonne Nouvelle, France.
+Her research focuses on sociolinguistics, linguistic interaction in the Caribbean, and identity through language and culture.
+Catheline is passionate about languages, decolonial studies, politics, and feminism.
+She is fluent in Haitian Creole, French, and English and looks forward to improving her Spanish.
 Catheline has experience teaching French in France and the United States of America.
-Her research interests focus on the interaction between languages in the Caribbean and their perceptions in postcolonial Societies.
+Outside of school, Catheline loves trying new restaurants, traveling, and spending time with her family.
+She also likes to walk Freddie, her beautiful dog.

 Recent Publications